When it comes to eCommerce marketing, nothing beats the power of eCommerce Google Ads (Formally known as AdWords campaigns).

 Your impression metric will count how many times your Google ad has been shown to potential shoppers.

-Here are the top types of Google Ads that every online store owner should be testing in their marketing strategy.
+Here are the top types of Google Ads that every eCommerce store brand should be testing in their marketing strategy.

 1. Google Search Ads

-In the Google Search Network, text search ads show on the top, bottom or side of search results.
+In the Google Search Network, text ad search campaigns show on the top, bottom or side of search results.
 Based on the search terms a shopper uses, these ads include a headline, display URL and description.

 Here’s the breakdown of character limits: